Fiducism

 4. A parallel society emerges organically from below

-The biggest challenge remains preserving decentralization - the network must remain resilient against the temptation of centralization, which would destroy its essential strength.
+The greatest challenge remains maintaining decentralization - the network must remain resilient against the temptation of centralization, which would destroy its essential strength.

 Through consistent application of these principles, the trust network grows from an alternative to the dominant organizational principle of a free, prosperous, and humane society.